 What happens next?

-- Complete and sign the Application Form.
-If you are under 18, both parents or legal guardian(s) will have to sign the Consent to Test Form contained within it.
+- Complete the Application Form.
+If you are under 18, make sure you have a discussion with both parents or legal guardian(s) in order to provide you with consent for testing.

 Before your YOU Session you should download and read: